What is in this leaflet

 - First dose: on an elected date

-- Second dose: 4 weeks after the first (ONLY for children aged 3 years to 9 years receiving influenza vaccination for the first time)
+- Second dose: 4 weeks after the first (ONLY for children aged 6 months to less than 9 years receiving influenza vaccination for the first time)

 Vaccination should be repeated every year as new types of influenza virus can appear each year.